 Despite its appeal, there are some details to be worked out with a 4-day work week.

-• It’s an adjustment for HR and payroll systems, and benefits plans that are built for a 5-day 40-hour work week.
+- It’s an adjustment for HR and payroll systems, and benefits plans that are built for a 5-day 40-hour work week.
+As an example, it took me two months to sort out my final pay when I left my employer, confirming that this is a lot more complicated than it should be.

 Let’s keep in touch!
 Join my mailing list and I’ll email you when I add a new post.

-So, how do I feel after almost three months of a 4-day work week?
+So, how do I feel after two years of a 4-day work week?
 In short, I love it!

-It’s wonderful to have an extra day every week to run errands, attend appointments, do chores around the house, and work on my blog and other projects.
+It was wonderful to have an extra day every week to run errands, attend appointments, do chores around the house, and work on my blog and other projects.
+It was also a terrific opportunity to test drive some of my retirement plans.

-As far as productivity is concerned, I’m very motivated to get my work done in four days so I can enjoy my day off.
-I haven’t had any issues with meeting deadlines or getting things done.
+As far as productivity goes, I was very motivated to get my work done in four days so I could enjoy my day off.
+I didn’t have any issues with meeting deadlines or getting things done.

 It has been almost a hundred years since Henry Ford pioneered the 5-day work week by shutting his factories down for two days every week.
 It’s too soon to say if we’re on the edge of another permanent shift.
 One thing for sure, as the war for talent wages on, it’s safe to say the 4-day work week will be a hot topic of discussion for the foreseeable future.